ccn-2m/api-client/README.md

 ## Endpoints

-The apiclient also provides a convenient way of defining url endpoints with use of the `@endpoint` decorator.
+The rest_api_client_toolkit also provides a convenient way of defining url endpoints with use of the `@endpoint` decorator.
 In order to decorate a class with `@endpoint` the decorated class must define a `base_url` attribute along with the required resources.
 The decorator will combine the base_url with the resource.